 Also, the entire basis of this seminar was the impact of global warming has on severe weather.
 Yet, by even the doctor’s own admission, increases in tornado reports are primarily due to better detection.
-Today, radars can point out tornadoes that radars could not do 20 to 30 years ago.
-Population increases too mean more tornadoes will be spotted.
-More people are spread out too.
+Today, radars can discover tornadoes that radars could not do 20 to 30 years ago.
+Population increases also mean more tornadoes will be spotted.
+More people are spread out too and more people have video recording devices.
+Storm chasers also populate the landscape.
 The more land people cover, the greater chance a tornado will be seen.
-Yet, despite this the tornado level in 2013 was down.
+Yet, the tornado level in 2013 was down.
 And, to date, 2014 is off to an especially slow start.

 Tropical storms.
 There has been no increase in tropical storm activity throughout the world.
 Yes, from year to year numbers may increase and decrease, but there is no trend toward more tropical storms.
 And, close to home, the Atlantic Hurricane seasons have been relatively quiet in recent years.
 There were no major hurricanes in 2013 and the U.S. has not been hit by a major hurricane in nearly 10 years.
 Superstorm Sandy, you may say?
 Well, it was not a major hurricane.
-What Sandy was, or became, was a hybrid superstorm: a hurricane that also became a winter storm, a what is called “Nor’easter.
+What Sandy was, or became, was a hybrid superstorm: a hurricane that also became a winter storm, what is called “Nor’easter.
 These superstorms do regularly occur in the Northeast and most often in October and November.
-These are when a hurricane that form in the tropics and moves up the U.S. east coast and encounters a cold air mass (which happens in October and November as the cold season begins to make its move), and meets up with a cold air continental storm that merges with the hurricane to create a superstorm.
+These storms can occur when a hurricane that forms in the tropics, moves up the U.S. east coast, encounters a cold air mass (which happens in October and November as the cold season begins to make its move), and meets up with a cold air continental storm that merges with the hurricane to create a superstorm.

 One final bit of history and context.
 Climate change scientists often use 1850 as an approximate benchmark for the beginning of man-made global warming, err climate change.
-Another even also occurred around 1850: the Little Ice Age ended.
-The Little Ice Age went from about the mid 1300s until the mid 1800s.
+Another event also occurred around 1850: the Little Ice Age ended.
+The Little Ice Age went from roughly the mid 1300s to the mid 1800s.
 The planet was cool during that time; hence, The Little Ice Age.
 Yes, the Industrial Revolution also began about that time.
-Even at that, a very small part of the planet was taking part in the Industrial Revolution.
-Not enough to really matter.
+Even at that, a very small part of the planet was taking part in the Industrial Revolution; certainly not enough to really matter.
 The main point is a cool period ended so in my view it stands to reason that means temperatures will rise.
 And they have: about 1 degree.
 However, worldwide temperatures have pretty much flatlined in the last 10 to 15 years.
-Model projections from the 1990s showed a warmer planet than it is today.
-Model predictions this past Fall also showed a near normal winter for much of the U.S. How did that work out?
+Model projections from the 1990s showed a warmer planet than there is today.
+Model predictions in the Fall of 2013 also showed a near normal winter for much of the U.S. How did that work out?

 But we need refrigerants for cooling and refrigeration.
 We need heating.
 Both are vital to our well being.
 We need energy.
 We do not need wind energy, which is about the least energy efficient and an environmental hazard itself with the millions of birds killed by these wind turbine monstrosities.
 We need a logical and common sense balance between manufacturing needs and the environment.
 We need to stop with the Chicken Little dire predictions.
 Sorry Dr. Wuebbles, but not every weather event is due to climate change.
 There always have been heat waves and polar vortexes.
 There always have been big, bad hurricanes and nasty F-5 tornadoes.
 There always have been floods and droughts.
 The weather is the weather.
 It’s been that way since the dawn of this planet.